dpchimmili/Edge2/README.md

 React App - https://edge2-portal.herokuapp.com/<br/>
 WebAPI - https://edge2-webapi.herokuapp.com/<br/>
 Use Edge2User / Edge2$ as admin credentials to login to React App.<br/><br/>
-Edge 2.0 sample solution consists of .NET 3.1 Web API and ReactJs projects.<br/>
+Edge 2.0 sample solution consists of .NET 3.1 Web API and ReactJS projects.<br/>
 This solution is to showcase technical capabilities to work on .NET 3.1 Web API and ReactJS applications.

 # Dependencies